SHOP TALK

 At trade shows and private viewing appointments they capture this with their portable devices as reference for later projects.

-A mix between general design shows, such as Decorex, Design London, London Design Fair, and industry sector shows, such as the Independent Hotel Show, SLEEP+EAT, KBB, and Retail Expo – be selective and do each well!
+General design shows, such as Decorex, Design London, London Design Fair.
+Market sector shows, such as the Independent Hotel Show, SLEEP+EAT, KBB, and Retail Expo – be selective and do each well!

 One of the few sectors where print is still as important as digital.
 Print space costs are high so do your research.